- Exchange your digital voucher at the Colosseum Ticket Office for a timed-entrance ticket to the Colosseum, that 2,000-year-old icon of Ancient Rome

 How to use your tickets

-- Trade your digital voucher for a ticket that covers the three venues (point 1) at the Arco di Tito Ticket Office (go to 'Cassa 5' - people with reservations), located just across from the Individuals Entrance Gate of the Colosseum.
+- Trade your digital voucher for a ticket that covers the three venues at the Ticket Office (go to 'Cassa 4 or 5' - people with reservations) located in the Colosseum square, just across from the Individuals Entrance Gate of the Colosseum (point 1 on our map)

 - Then make your way to the Colosseum, where you can enter via the Individuals Entrance Gate (point 2).
 Take the priority entrance lane on the very left.